- Edibility -3 – leaves raw or cooked like spinach, seeds eaten green or toasted and ground once dried out

 - Distribution – 5/5 – Even in cities, you are unlikely to ever be very far from ground elder

 - Season – All year, best January – June, though its possible to find young shoots at most times of year.

 - Habitat – woodlands, hedgerows, gardens, graveyards – generally close to human habitation.

 This is one of the safest of the carrot family to identify, and certainly the most common.
-Its serrated leaves are oval with a point and mostly grow in 3 groups of 3 from a grooved stalk, close to the ground.
+Its serrated leaves are oval with a point and always grow in 3 groups of 3 from a grooved stalk, close to the ground, before sending up their flowering stems.
 Umbels of small white flowers appear in late May or June.
 It has a mild, lemon/parsley-like flavour, making it a natural partner for fish, and is good as a pot herb or salad ingredient.
-The worlds best restaurant, Noma in Copenhagen uses it in many ways as part of its Scandinavian Forage Cuisine style, so don’t let anyone tell you its just a nasty weed!
+Don’t let anyone tell you its just a nasty weed!
 That said, you should certainly familiarise yourself with its poisonous cousins before picking.
 See also this page: Know Your Carrots!

 Ground elder is best eaten between February and June when it flowers.
-After this the taste becomes less pleasant and can have a mild laxative effect!
+After this the taste becomes less pleasant and can have a mild laxative effect if you eat lots of it!
 If you are husbanding a patch (as opposed to trying to destroy like most gardeners!), nipping off the flower heads keeps them tasty for longer.